aditya9729/rivian-challenge/README.md

 This should stream the files into a destination tmp2 folder on local disk every 1 minute, using the same logic as s3 uploader app.

 ## Capacity Planning
 I have explained some capacity planning for the operators above.
-Furthermore I have seen the data coming in are on average 12 files per second of size 1KB each - which is literally 12KB of data per second or 43 MB per hour or 516 MB per 12 hours.
-Keeping a cap of 1 GB for local disk since every 12 hours, this gets cleaned up would be great.
+Furthermore I have seen the data coming in are on average 100 files per second of size 1KB each - which is literally 100KB of data per second or 360 MB per hour or 4.32 GB per 12 hours.
+Keeping a cap of 5 GB for local disk since every 12 hours, this gets cleaned up would be great.
 Bandwidth of 1 Mbps would be great for data coming in - assuming seamless transfer and no jitter.

 ## Monitoring